Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

 Display Mode
 ------------

-Filtering the
-The editors header has a field to let you select what the Outliner should show to help you narrow the list of objects so that you can find things quickly and easily.
+The editors header has a select menu that let you filter what the Outliner should show.
+It helps to narrow the list of objects so that you can find things quickly and easily.

 All Scenes